-Did you know November 8 is National Aboriginal Veterans Day?
+Did you know November 8 is Indigenous Veterans Day?
 If you are new to the knowledge of the significant contributions of Indigenous veterans during the First and Second World Wars, and the Korean War, here are some facts to pique your interest and build your knowledge.

-- Despite the many decades of poverty brought about by life on a reserve and restrictive government policies and the additional hardships induced by absence of most able bodied men who had left to join the armies, Indigenous communities felt compelled to contribute to various war funds.
-Approximately $44,000 was raised and donated during the First World War and during the Second Word War, they raised and donated over $23,500.
+Despite the many decades of poverty brought about by life on a reserve and restrictive government policies and the additional hardships induced by the absence of most able-bodied men who had left to join the armies, Indigenous communities felt compelled to contribute to various war funds.
+Approximately $44,000 was raised and donated during the First World War and during the Second World War, they raised and donated over $23,500.
 The communities raised money by:

 “....holding dances, sales, exhibitions and rodeos; they collected scrap tires and iron.
 One of the most outstanding examples of Indian generosity came from Old Crow, Yukon.
 Old Crow Chief Moses walked from his home into Alaska, carrying the community's winter furs.
 After selling them, he walked back to the nearest RCMP post and handed over some $400 to be donated to the orphan children of London, England.
 The BBC and the government of Canada made much of this incident, sponsoring a broadcast by Indian soldiers in Britain.
 Before long, Old Crow had raised more money, this time for the Russian Relief Fund.
 Not content to rest on their laurels, the same band next contributed $330 to the relief of Chinese victims of war.”

 Enfranchisement was extended to include status Indians who joined the military.
 Status Indian veterans returning from the Second World War found that while they may have fought for their country, they had lost their status in the process and had no home to return to.